-"For Heaven's sake, sir," Nellie said anxiously, as several
+"For Heaven's sake, sir," Nellie said anxiously, as several passers-by paused to see what was the matter, "do not cause trouble.
+For my sake, if not for your own, pray leave me."

 "I obey you, Mistress," the man said again, lifting his hat and bowing deeply.
 "I regret that the officiousness of this blundering varlet should have mistaken my intentions, which were but to salute you courteously."